KDAB/KDSPDSetup/README.md

 ### Tests

-You can build the unit tests by passing the flag `-DKDSPDSETUP_BUILD_TESTS` to CMake:
+You can build the unit tests by passing the flag `-DKDSPDSETUP_BUILD_TESTS=ON` to CMake:

 ```bash
 $ cmake -S <source-dir> -B <build-dir> -DKDSPDSETUP_BUILD_TESTS